2023-04-05 Update: We updated the article to include the most recent information.

 One of them is the language’s excessive wordiness.
 Writing option.as_ref().unwrap().borrow() is a Rustacean’s (that’s how Rust programmers call themselves) constant companion for better or for worse.

 Overall, there are definitely more shortcomings, and we can’t pretend there aren’t.
-The optimistic accent is how the wider project handles flaws and challenges.
+The optimistic accent is how the wider project handles flaws and challenges, and that there are usually attempts to solve wider issues.
 One example is how the community handled one highly requested feature: asynchronous programming.

 See for yourself at https://areweasyncyet.rs/.
 In short, there was a popular movement of programmers to co-create the necessary foundations for the feature.